hytest-org/hytest/model_evaluation/Overview.md

 * [API request](/dev/null) -- data is offered by a provider as a network service.
 An **A**plication **P**rogramming **I**nterface call is made from within a python program to fetch the data from the network provider.
 This is typically via _http_ or _ftp_ transfer protocols.
+* [Intake](https://pypi.org/project/intake/) catalog -- this is a convenience mechanism which can handle much of the infrastructure needed to access data, regardless of protocol.

 The source datasets may be replecated among two or more of these access methods.
-Which to use may depend on where the processing takes place (i.e. if running a notebook on `denali` or `tallgrass`, _on-prem_ data is preferred over S3;  if running on a cloud environment (esip/qhub), S3 is preferred.)
+Which copy to use may depend on where the processing takes place (i.e. if running a notebook on `denali` or `tallgrass`, _on-prem_ data is preferred over S3;  if running on a cloud environment (esip/qhub), S3 is preferred.)

-## Pre-Processing
+## Data Preparation
 The pre-processing step is needed in order to rectify the data and organize it in preparation for analysis.
 Rectifying the data includes measures such as:
-* Organizing the time-series index according to the same time step for both _simulated_ and _observed_;
+* Organizing the time-series index such that the time steps for both _simulated_ and _observed_ are congruent;
-* Coordinate aggregation units between _simulated_ and _observed_
+* Coordinate aggregation units between _simulated_ and _observed_ (e.g. indexed on '_gage_id_' with similar string formats: 'USGS-01104200' vs '01104200')
-* Re-Chunking the data to make time-series analysis more efficient (see [here](/dev/null) for a primer on re-chunking)
+* Re-Chunking the data to make time-series analysis more efficient (see [here](/dev/null) for a primer on re-chunking).

 At this stage, a given variable should be represented as a pair of 2D array of values (one for _simulated_, one for _observed_).
 One dimension of the array is indexed by some nominal data field ('_gage_id_', '_HUC-12_ ID', etc), while the other dimension is indexed by time step.

 ## Analysis
-The above data organization steps will allow us to pull a time-series for a given station from both the _simulated_ and _observed_ datasets, and run a series of statistical metrics against these values to evaluate Goodness Of Fit (GOF).
+The above data organization steps will allow us to extract a time series for a given station from each of the _simulated_ and _observed_ datasets, and run a series of statistical metrics against these values to evaluate Goodness Of Fit (GOF).
 Benchmarking proceeds according tothis general recipe: